Hong Beom-do: Life in the Soviet Union

 In 1921, Hong and his forces sought refuge in the Soviet Union from the Japanese forces.
 In June, the Soviet military enacted a policy by Joseph Stalin to secure Russian borders near China and Korea.
 Concerned that the Japanese Army might enter the Soviet Union in pursuit of Hong and other Korean independence fighters, the Soviet Union disarmed Korean troops.
-But their refusal resulted in the Massacre of Svobodny where the Red Army massacred the Korean Partisans, and the loss of weapons and safe areas for Hong and his forces resulted in the collapse of the Korean Independence Army.
+But their refusal resulted in the Free City Incident where the Red Army massacred the Korean Partisans, and the loss of weapons and safe areas for Hong and his forces resulted in the collapse of the Korean Independence Army.
 Hong, still hoping to oppose the Japanese in Korea, chose to join the Red Army.

 In 1937, Stalin's deportation of Koreans in the Soviet Union took place.
 Hong was among those 171,781 Koreans (almost the entire Soviet population of ethnic Koreans) forcibly relocated to Kazakhstan.
 Hong died in Kazakhstan in 1943.

 On October 25, 1963, Hong was posthumously awarded the Republic of Korea Medal of Merit for National Foundation.

-In August 2021, his remains were returned to Korea, ahead of an official state visit by Kazakh president Kassym-Jomart Tokayev to South Korea.